MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 There are a number of limitations to be aware of:

-- "External code" can only be debugged if the code has the `ShowMyCode` flag set.
+- "External code" can only be debugged if the code has the `showMyCode` flag set.
 For more information, see [Security Setting and IP Protection](devenv-security-settings-and-ip-protection.md).
 - Not all AL types yet show helpful debugging.
 - The debugger launches a new client instance each time you press F5.
 If you close the debugging session, and then start a new session, this new session will rely on a new client instance.
 We recommend that you close the Web client instances when you close a debugging session.
 - And finally, using the debugger with the online sandbox signup and AAD authentication method is not yet supported.